General Theory of Static Response for Markov Jump Processes

+Close to equilibrium, $\mathbb{R}^I$ reduces to the semi-positive definite Onsager matrix (Sec.
+F of \cite{noteSM}).
+The lack of symmetry of $\mathbb{R}^I$ can thus be measured experimentally as $|R^{I}_{\alpha\alpha'}-R^{I}_{\alpha'\alpha}|$ and used to determine if the system is far from equilibrium.

-where $\alpha,\alpha'\in \mathcal{F}$ and $\mathbb{J}(\boldsymbol{F})=\text{diag}(\dots,\partial_{F_e}j_{e},\dots)$. \Cref{eq:response-fundamental-matrix} shows the linear transformation from the edge responses to the responses of the reservoir currents. \\ Let us assume now that $w_{e}$ is independent of $v_e$.
-This is relevant, for example, for Arrhenius-like rates \cite{aslyamov2024nonequilibrium}, as well as for electron transfer rates in CMOS transistors \cite{gopal2022Large} or single electron tunneling rates in the wide-band approximation \cite{sanchez2019Autonomous}. \Cref{eq:LDB-general} shows that $w_e$ only depends on the perturbation of the energy and forces, but does not depend on the perturbation of the kinetic parameters.
+\\ Let us now assume that $w_{e}$ is independent of $v_e$.
+This is relevant, for example, for Arrhenius-like rates \cite{aslyamov2024nonequilibrium}, as well as for electron transfer rates in CMOS transistors \cite{gopal2022Large} or single electron tunneling rates in the wide-band approximation \cite{sanchez2019Autonomous}. \Cref{eq:LDB-general} shows that $w_e$ depends only on the perturbation of the energy and forces, but does not depend on the perturbation of the kinetic parameters.
 Such kinetic $v_e$ and energy (thermodynamic forces) $w_e$ perturbations will be constrained by \cref{eq:relations}.
-Calculating the partial derivatives $\partial_{w_e}j_e=\tau_e$ and $\partial_{v_e}j_e=j_e$, we find $\phi_e=j_e/\tau_e$ (resp. $\phi_e=1$) for $w_e$ (resp. $v_e$), where $\tau_e=W_e\pi_{s(+e)}+W_{-e}\pi_{s(-e)}$ is the edge traffic.
+Calculating the partial derivatives $\partial_{w_e}j_e=\tau_e$ and $\partial_{v_e}j_e=j_e$, we find $\phi_e=j_e/\tau_e$ (resp. $\phi_e=1$) for $w_e$ (resp. $v_e$), where $\tau_e \equiv W_e\pi_{s(+e)}+W_{-e}\pi_{s(-e)}$ is the edge traffic.
 Inserting $\phi_e$ into \cref{eq:relations}, we arrive at the Symmetric and Antisymmetric SRRs